GLOBAL MARKETS-Equities drop as evidence mounts of deep global recession

 Traders jumped toward the perceived safety of government bonds, pushing the yield on the benchmark 10-year U.S. Treasury note to 0.5957% from 0.699% late on Tuesday.

 Commodity markets were much rougher.
-Brent crude LCOc1 fell nearly 6% at one point to as low as $24.80 per barrel as the United States, Russia, and Saudi Arabia jostled over a massive oversupply of oil.
+Brent crude LCOc1 fell more than 5% to approximately $25 per barrel as the United States, Russia, and Saudi Arabia jostled over a massive oversupply of oil.
 O/R

 Crude oil benchmarks ended the first quarter with their biggest losses in history.
 Both U.S. and Brent futures got hammered throughout March by the pandemic and a Saudi-Russia price war.